cppcho/xbar-boxed/README.md

 # Boxed

-A timeboxing countdown timer that lives in your macOS menu bar, built as an [xbar](https://xbarapp.com/) plugin.
+A timeboxing countdown timer that lives in your macOS menu bar.
+I vibe-coded this for my own use because I found myself constantly getting distracted by other incoming tasks.

 ## Usage